alaminshakeel/track-emp-desk/README.md

 # track-emp-desk
-An activity monitor desktop APP to pass the screenshots, keyboard, mouse activity.
+An activity monitor desktop APP to track the screenshots, keyboard, mouse activity.